shmuhammadd/areaways-30days-assigment/README.md

 # areaways-30days-assigment
-This is my repositry for 30days Assignment
+This is my repositry for 30days Assignment at ArewaDs